Julius Frederick Detmold

 Driver, 3rd Field Artillery Brigade (Park Section), Australian Imperial Force

 Driver Julius Frederick Detmold (b.
 1883) and his brother Private Albert Detmold (b.
 1884) were the sons of Frederick Detmold, stockbroker, who was of German descent.
 They both joined Alleyn’s in 1895, with Julius leaving school in 1897.
 The 1901 census shows Julius Frederick was living with his parents and siblings in Auckland Road, Upper Norwood working as a clerk in a soap factory.
+Julius (known as Fred) left Liverpool for Canada in 1902, along with his brother, Albert) in search of new opportunities and employment.

 When war broke out the family’s home was in Alleyn Park in Dulwich, but Julius was working in Australia as a manager of a taxi cab company.
 He signed up for the war effort, aged 31, in October 1914 and sailed from Australia in December 1914.